 The street marshals steward the areas of Leamington Spa that are frequented by students, providing pastoral care and protection, in addition to encouraging students to respect the interests of other residents as they return home.
-From 9pm until 4am, Monday to Thursday, up to 8 street marshals – depending on anticipated need – work in pairs of one man and one woman.
+From 7pm until the early hours of the morning, Monday to Thursday, up to 8 street marshals – depending on anticipated need – work in pairs of one man and one woman.

 They begin each shift at Warwick District Council’s CCTV Operations Suite and then move on to the streets.
 Making use of their robust training, they will intervene in any situation that would benefit from their support.
 Examples include helping vulnerable students get home safely and arranging medical treatment for people who are injured.
 They have direct communication with the CCTV Operations Suite, door staff at some venues and the police.

 In light of the Covid-19 pandemic, the street marshals have been engaging individuals and groups in conversations about how to keep each other safe; explaining and encouraging compliance with social distancing and other important public health messages.